On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Conclusion

 Overall, this paper provides a thorough analysis of relationship negativities between cultures and topics in a systemised manner using 26 datasets, 15 of which were especially collected for this task.
 These datasets were specifically gathered to obtain a more precise understanding of previously observed phenomena.
 This paper also builds on previous works to provide a significantly improved understanding of how negativities can be affected at each level of the SENM as well as at the level of the overall network.
 The results provide further support for some previous hypotheses (e.g. more specific or polarising topics lead to greater negativities at all levels of the SENM) and redefine others (e.g. how easily cultural effects are overwhelmed by topics).

 Specifically, the main take-home messages of the analysis presented in this paper are: (i) there appear to be some differences in negativity due to both culture and topic.
-However, cultural differences do not seem to get ``overwhelmed'' by topics as easily as previously thought, rather, the impact of culture on negativity is important in the majority of cases and is only overpowered by \emph{extremely controversial} topics; (ii) networks centred around a specific topic display a dramatic increase in negativity across all cultures and this effect is stronger the more negative or controversial the topic; (iii) the stability of negativity across the different circles of the SENM does not seem to decrease for more negative or specific topics, as was found previously; (iv) the number of controversial topics that appear among those most talked about within a dataset is an excellent indicator of how negative (in terms of relationships) that dataset is, and this is true even when tweets relating to those topics aren't overly negative themselves.
+However, cultural differences do not seem to get ``overwhelmed'' by topics as easily as previously thought, rather, the impact of culture on negativity is important in the majority of cases and is only overpowered by very polarising topics; (ii) networks centred around a specific topic display a dramatic increase in negativity across all cultures and this effect is stronger the more negative or polarising the topic; (iii) the stability of negativity across the different circles of the SENM does not seem to decrease for more negative or specific topics, as was found previously; (iv) the number of polarising topics that appear among those most talked about within a dataset is a good indicator of how negative (in terms of relationships) that dataset is, and this is true even when tweets relating to those topics aren't overly negative themselves.

+As with any piece of research, there are some important limitations to bear in mind while considering the results.
+For instance, the SVM method used to filter non-human users (mentioned in Section~\ref{sec:non-human_users}) has reasonably high reported accuracy for detecting the more simplistic types of bots that make up the majority of bots on Twitter~\cite{Lopez-Joya_2023}.
+However, it may be less accurate for some of the more sophisticated bots that have become possible since the creation of more advanced technologies such as LLMs.
+Indeed, certain bots can be difficult for even humans to distinguish~\cite{Cresci_2017}, and bot detection remains an ongoing problem.